• Skip to primary navigation

 Size

-The skate comes with pair sizes.
+The skate comes in pair sizes.
 It goes like 6-7, 8-9, 10-11, and 11-13.

 The sizes are accurate with the number.
 Usually, we go one size for skates.
 That is to get a snug fit.
 Kids’ feet grow rapidly.
 You should get one step larger for them.

-My niece wears an eight size regular shoe.
+My niece wears an eight-size regular shoe.
 I bought her an 8-9 size skate.
 It fits perfectly.

 Lil Angel comes in three different fit models.
 Low volume with a narrow width, medium volume with medium width, and high volume with a wide width.